ABOS GME Chair Message

 - Madeline Lyons, MD, Loyola University Medical Center

-The ABOS Resident Advisory Panel will assist the ABOS by providing information that will be used to support orthopaedic residents across the country.
-They will work with the ABOS Graduate Medical Education (GME) Committee and the ABOS Communications Committee.
+The ABOS Resident Advisory Panel assists the ABOS by providing information that will be used to support orthopaedic residents across the country.
+They work with the ABOS Graduate Medical Education (GME) Committee and the ABOS Communications Committee.
 The goal is for the ABOS Resident Advisory Panel to identify and work on a project each year that will benefit orthopaedic residents across the country.
 The initial project involves communicating the details of the initiative that link Blueprints and results of the ABOS Part I Examination and the AAOS OITE.

 All applicants submitted an application, curriculum vitae (CV), personal statement, and a letter of recommendation from their residency program director.
-These materials were carefully reviewed by members of the ABOS Board of Directors who serve on the ABOS GME Committee.
+These were reviewed by members of the ABOS Board of Directors who serve on the ABOS GME Committee.
 The ABOS looks forward to an outstanding and productive year working with these accomplished residents.